American Express Platinum Card® Review

 ToP Analysis

-The Platinum card offers some great benefits for travelers, despite the high $695 annual fee.
-Most travelers can benefit from credits towards Uber, airline fees, FHR/Hotel Collection, and Clear, along with lounge access.
+The Amex Platinum card offers some great benefits for travelers, despite the high $895 annual fee.
+Most travelers can benefit from credits towards Uber, lululemon, streaming, airline fees, FHR/Hotel Collection, and Clear+, along with lounge access.
 Of course, we all have different travel patterns and preferences.
-If these credits are of little use to you, then the Platinum card may not be a keeper for you.
-But the card’s consistently high welcome offer makes it worth opening if you are over 5/24, even if just for the first year.
+If these credits are of little use to you, then the Platinum Card may not be a keeper for you.
+But the card's consistently high welcome offer makes it worth opening if you are over 5/24, even if just for the first year.

 Whether the card is worth keeping after the first year requires you to crunch the numbers and figure out which credits you will actually use.
 Benefits like the Uber and airline credits are very easy to use.
-Others require a little more work, like the FHR/Hotel Collection and the Saks credits.
+Others require a little more work, like the FHR/Hotel Collection.
 Meanwhile, benefits like the Equinox and entertainment credits cater to a much smaller subgroup of cardholders.

 One downside of all these different credits is that many are broken out monthly.
 Having to remember which credit(s) have been used every month gets quite tiresome.
-Those who have criticized the Platinum card for becoming glorified coupon books make a valid point.
+Those who have criticized the American Express Platinum Card® becoming glorified coupon books make a valid point.

-As for spending, the Platinum card lacks many bonus categories.
-The card’s 5x earning on flights booked directly with airlines beats all other major credit cards.
-But beyond that, the Platinum does not justify getting a lot of spend.
+As for spending, the American Express Platinum Card® has many bonus categories.
+The card's 5x earning on flights booked directly with airlines beats all other major credit cards.
+But beyond that, the Platinum Card does not justify getting a lot of spend.
 Earning 5x on bookings through Amex Travel is similar to what competitors offer but we think portal bookings should be mostly avoided.

-In sum, the Platinum card‘s utility boils down to its benefits.
+In sum, the utility of the American Express Platinum Card® comes down to its benefits.
 Those who derive value from the many credits and travel perks should easily justify the high annual fee.

-The American Express Platinum card offers plenty of benefits geared towards travelers.
+The American Express Platinum Card® has plenty of benefits geared towards travelers.
 Folks should each analyze their own needs to decide whether the card is worth keeping for the benefits.
 With so many of its perks split into monthly statement credits, cardholders should also consider the effort required to have those credits actually be worth it.

 What are your thoughts on the Amex Platinum card?
 Which of the card's benefits most appeal to you?
 Come join the discussion in our Facebook group!